Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Windows 7 SP1
 - Cygwin and PowerShell

-**Note:** All Vagrant commands must be executed from the project's root directory.
+ All Vagrant commands must be executed from the project's root directory.
 The Vagrant image should be version 1.0.6.
 Please see the details below about how to download the image.

-**Prerequisites:** You have built the local DEV cluster.

 ### Installing Vagrant Behind the Proxy Server